EpsilonSolutions/netscaler-command-reference/docs/appfw/appfw-profile/appfw-profile.md

 <b>XMLSQLInjection</b>
 Exempt the specified URL from the XML SQL injection check.
-An XML attachment exemption (relaxation) consists of the following items:
+An XML SQL injection exemption (relaxation) consists of the following items:
 * URL.
 URL to exempt, as a string or a PCRE-format regular expression.
 * ISREGEX flag.
 REGEX if URL is a regular expression, NOTREGEX if URL is a fixed string.
 * Location.
-ELEMENT if the attachment is located in an XML element, ATTRIBUTE if located in an XML attribute.
+ELEMENT if the injection is located in an XML element, ATTRIBUTE if located in an XML attribute.

 <b>XMLXSS</b>
 Exempt the specified URL from the XML cross-site scripting (XSS) check.